 CraftBeer.com is published by the Brewers Association (BA), the national organization that represents the small and independent craft brewers in America.
-The BA enjoys membership of more than 70 percent of the brewing industry, and its members make more than 99 percent of the beer brewed in the U.S. To learn more, read about the BA’s Mission & History.
+The BA is privileged to serve a membership of more than 70 percent of the brewing industry, and its members make more than 98 percent of the beer brewed in the U.S. To learn more, read about the BA’s Mission & History.

 Thinking about starting a brewery of your own?
 The Brewers Association supports this dream and offers serious entrepreneurs a chance to gather the knowledge and contacts that are critical to starting a successful small brewery business.
 The Brewers Association’s Guide to Start Your Own Brewery is another essential tool for prospective brewery owners.